 Photo: Liz Linder Photography

-Sarah Finnie is the Founding Director of The 51 Percent Project, a climate-communication initiative based at the Institute for Global Sustainability at Boston University, where she is a Senior Fellow.
-Her research identifies best practices for climate-change communication and to engage multiple stakeholders on the global clean-energy transition, especially those who lead game-changing solutions in media, industry, government, and finance.
+Sarah Finnie is the Founding Director of The 51 Percent Project, a climate-communication initiative launched at the Institute for Global Sustainability (IGS) at Boston University.
+Her research identifies best practices for climate-change communication to engage multiple stakeholders on the global clean-energy transition, especially those leading in media, industry, government, finance, and communities.
 The Project won an Association for Advancement of Sustainability in Higher Education (AASHE) 2022 award.
-Finnie is advisor to the Graduate Program in Urban Biogeoscience & Environmental Health & Senior Fellow, Impact Measurement & Allocation Program (IMAP) at Questrom Business School, BU.
-She is a Research Fellow co-directing "Data and Misinformation in an Era of Sustainability and Climate Change Crises," the joint Focused Research Program (FRP) with IGS and the Hariri Institute for Computing, launched July 2022.
+Finnie is advisor to the Graduate Program in Urban Biogeoscience & Environmental Health and a Senior Fellow at the Impact Measurement & Allocation Program (IMAP).
+As an IGS Senior Fellow, she co-directed "Data and Misinformation in an Era of Sustainability and Climate Change Crises," a joint Focused Research Program (FRP) with IGS and the Hariri Institute for Computing.

-She is also the Founding Partner of WeSpire, a B Corp that provides companies with a technology platform to design, run, and measure the impact of their employee-engagement initiatives including sustainability, social-impact, wellbeing, and positive workplace culture programs.
-The platform encourages people to take actions that are good for them, good for the company, and good for the world we live in.
+She is also the Founding Partner of WeSpire, a B Corp providing companies with a technology platform to design, run, and measure the impact of their employee-engagement initiatives including sustainability, social-impact, wellbeing, and positive workplace culture programs.
 Fortune "great green idea,” short-list for Global CleanTech 100, Wired top start-up of Boston.
-Customers include Bank of America, Cox, Disney, MGM Resorts, Unilever.
+Bank of America, Cox, Disney, MGM Resorts, Unilever.

 Finnie speaks and teaches on behavioral climate science, especially in large organizations; as well as on women’s issues of ambition, career, motherhood, and resilience.
-Current and recent research centers on Climate Mis- and Disinformation; accelerating the rapid switch to decarbonization via major financial players and corporations; mainstream media coverage of the climate story (Covering Climate Now, BU); and efficacy of student-produced content to affect peer perceptions of climate comprehension and agency (BU Communication Research Center).
+Current and recent research centers on Climate Mis- and Disinformation; accelerating the rapid switch to decarbonization via major financial players and corporations; mainstream media coverage of the climate story; and efficacy of student-produced content to affect peer perceptions of climate comprehension and agency.

 Her work has appeared in The Atlantic, Well+Good, Family Life, HuffPo and on the IGS, Moms Clean Air Force (EDF), MindBodyGreen, Kripalu, and Safe Schools blogs.
 A member of the São Paulo Declaration for Planetary Health organizing team, she contributed to the 2021 benchmark paper in The Lancet.